BhokaliClothing/microfocus-2/README.md

 > 1. Do not use Amazon Linux 2, it will error out when installing PostgreSQL due to missing libtinfo.so.5()(64bit)
 > 2. Instance type is t3.large, although [t2.large is recommended by Micro Focus](https://admhelp.microfocus.com/mobilecenter/en/3.1/Content/off-prem%20AWS%20installation.htm).
 > 3. This module is improvised from [dwmkerr/terraform-aws-openshift](https://github.com/dwmkerr/terraform-aws-openshift/tree/release/okd-3.11).
+> 4. Do not start the service after installation, needed to rename "awsChangePassword.sh" to other name first to avoid hostname(FQDN) from changing.

 Official Guide: [here](https://admhelp.microfocus.com/mobilecenter/en/3.2/Content/off-prem%20AWS%20installation.htm)